As fighting empties north Gaza, humanitarian crisis worsens in south

 For weeks, Shifa staff members running low on supplies have performed surgery on war-wounded patients, including children, without anesthesia and using vinegar as antiseptic.
 After the weekend’s mass exodus, about 650 patients and 500 staff remain in the hospital, which can no longer function, along with around 2,500 displaced Palestinians sheltering inside with little food or water.

-The Health Ministry in Hamas-ruled Gaza said 32 patients, including three babies, have died since its emergency generator ran out of fuel Saturday.
-It said 36 babies, as well as other patients, are at risk of dying because life-saving equipment cannot function.
+The Health Ministry said 32 patients, including three babies, have died since its emergency generator ran out of fuel Saturday.
+It said the 36 babies, as well as other patients, are at risk of dying.

 Early Tuesday, the Israeli military said in a statement that it had started an effort to transfer incubators from Israel to Shifa.
 It wasn’t clear if the incubators had been delivered or how they will be powered.